gurleensethi/JKioskLibrary/README.md

 ### Login
 Obtain the `KioskLogin` object from `JKiosk` by calling the `getLoginApi()` method.
 `KioskLogin` contains a function named `login(WebkioskCredentials)` that takes WebkioskCredentials as a parameter.
-Add a callback to get the returned data from login API.
+Add a callback to get the response from login API.
 ```java
 JKiosk.getLoginApi()
        .login(new WebkioskCredentials("username", "dd-mm-yyyy", "password"))